nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/DASHBOARD_SEARCH.md

 const [ animals, setAnimals ] = useState([])
 ```

-Since the goal of this code is to search the animals for specific ones, and what the user is going to type into a search field is considered state, then the animal provider is a place to store that state.
-Add the state variable below to your animal provider.
+Since the goal of this code is to search the animals for specific ones, and what the user types into a search field is considered state, the **common component** is the animal provider and is therefore the place to store the search state.
+Add the state variable to your animal provider.

 ```js
 const [ searchTerms, setSearchTerms ] = useState("")
 ```
+Be sure to expose these methods via the AnimalContext.

 ## Create a Search Bar Component

-A search feature on any site can easily be considered its own component, so you will create a new component whose sole responsibility is to capture the text from the user.
+A search feature on any site can easily be considered its own component.
+You will create a new component whose sole responsibility is to capture the text from the user.
 As the user types, you must immediately update the `searchTerms` state variable in the parent component.

 ##### **`src/components/animal/AnimalSearch.js`**